DomtronVox/StaticFarmSite/src/documents/main_pages/kidding-sched.md

 collection: MainPage
 layout: default.html
 ---
+* **All babies are taught to accept a bottle with teat.
+We will supply a free bottle and teat per total purchase. if you want to buy extra there is a small surcharge.**
 * **Look over the kidding schedule. **
 * **Like a breeding?
 Let me know.
 I'm happy to put you on the "Wish List"! **
-* ** I will contact you when "your doe" kids letting you know if your wish came true.  **
+* ** I will contact you when "your doe" freshens (has babies) letting you know if your wish came true.  **
-* **A $100  nonrefundable deposit (paypal or personal check)  holds your kid until you can pick it up or arrange for transporting it.
-The balance, in cash/paypal, is due before or at time of pickup.
-Discounts are available on multiple purchases.
-I would like pick up within one month of birth.**
+* **A nonrefundable $100 deposit (paypal or personal check)  holds your kid until you can pick it up or arrange for transporting it.  **
+* **The balance, in cash/paypal, is due before or at time of pickup. **
+* **Discounts are available on multiple purchases.  **
+* **Pick up should be within one month of birth.
+By then they should only need a bottle 2x /day.**
+* **We do our best, but kids do get sick or die.
+If this happens before you pick up your kid, you can transfer the money paid to another kid OR we will refund your money.  **
+* **Send me a msg (on the contact page)  if you have questions about refunds or pickup.**

 <br />